benjifs/benji/src/content/watched/1686629630-spider-man-across-the-spider-verse-2023.md

 updated: '2023-06-13T04:13:49.872Z'
 client_id: 'https://sparkles.sploot.com/'
 ---

-Spoilers maybe: I wish I would've known this was "part 1" and there would be no resolution.
-Thats what I get for not watching trailers or reading movie news
+Spoiler warning: <spoiler>I wish I would've known this was "part 1" and there would be no resolution.
+Thats what I get for not watching trailers or reading movie news</spoiler>